hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 Usually, I wear a [fleece jacket](http://www.hikeventures.com/best-fleece-jackets/) as a mid-layer when I go hiking.
 When it get’s windy I pull on a [wind jacket](http://www.hikeventures.com/best-windjackets/).
 If I sit around in my camp, I switch my fleece to a down jacket.

-Moreover, I rather carry a [synthetic insulated jacket](http://www.hikeventures.com/best-synthetic-insulated-jackets/) with me than a down jacket if I am planning to go hiking in damp or humid conditions as down may not insulate very well once it get’s wet.
+Moreover, I would rather carry a [synthetic insulated jacket](http://www.hikeventures.com/best-synthetic-insulated-jackets/) with me than a down jacket if I am planning to go hiking in damp or humid conditions as down may not insulate very well once it get’s wet.

-Also, have a look at our [FAQ](#faq-on-down-jackets) to learn more about down jackets.
+Also, have a look at our [FAQ on down jackets](#faq-on-down-jackets) or our handy [price comparison tool](http://www.hikeventures.com/deals/).

 <amp-img src="https://farm1.staticflickr.com/395/32116563352_d0c641d313_k.jpg" width="2048" height="1152" alt="Best down jackets 2017 - 2018" layout="responsive"></amp-img>
 <br>